Continental Divide Trail Coalition: History

-Mission and Advocacy
+Mission and advocacy

 The CDTC's mission is to complete, protect, and promote the CDT.
 To encourage support for the trail, it creates reaches out to its stakeholders—a broad, geographically distanced conglomeration of local businesses, land managers, hikers, conservationists, trail community supporters, and other outdoor enthusiasts.
 In New Mexico, it worked with the New Mexico State Land Office to make it easier for CDT hikers and equestrians to obtain permits needed to cross state trust lands.
 In Wyoming, it worked to relocate a segment of trail in order to highlight Wyoming's mountain scenery.
 Early in 2022, The CDTC announced that it received a $150,000 grant from the Great Outdoors Colorado Board to fund a fellowship program that would support community engagement and trail stewardship by providing on-the-job training that would prepare young people for careers in the outdoors.

 Trail completion has been a long-term issue facing the Continental Divide Trail.
 Like other multi-thousand-mile trails, which often take decades to finish, CDT advocates have faced issues such as trail continuity, relations with land owners suspicious of government projects, multiple-use debates, trail routing and relocation issues necessitated by land-use conflicts, development, and wildfires; and lack of volunteers to create and maintain trail.
 The CDT has partnered with corporate sponsors.
 Corporate sponsorships can include adopting a trail segment and partnering with the Forest Service, the coalition, and volunteers, to complete it.
 They also include organizing fundraising events in which the general public hike and trek to raise money for the CDTC.
 Support also comes from fundraising efforts by individual backpackers (often long-distance hikers) who are committed to the trail.

 CDTC Gateway Communities

 To create mutually supportive relationships with local communities, the CDTC has created a Gateways Communities program, which publicizes the positive economic impact of proximity to an internationally recognized long-distance hiking trail.
 It participates at the local level to bring attention to the trail as a resource that benefits local businesses, local recreationists, and visitors.
 Partnership activities between the CDTC and the Gateway Communities depend on the needs of both the trail and the community: Projects include re-routing segments of trail to new and better locations, obtaining easements, organizing volunteers to build and maintain trail segments, and supporting hikers.
 For example, volunteers in Lake City, Colorado, provide free rides to hikers, and benefit from the money spent by hikers on lodging and food, and on gear sales and repair, shuttle and transportation services, and guide services.
-Calling the CDT “one of the one of the most significant trail systems in the world,” South Fork, Colorado, organizes volunteer projects and donates bicycles for hikers to use to get around town when they are resupplying.
+Calling the CDT "one of the most significant trail systems in the world," South Fork, Colorado, organizes volunteer projects and donates bicycles for hikers to use to get around town when they are resupplying.